vls29/sierpinski-triangle-challenge/svg-investigation.md

 SVG does seem like a nice way of drawing the triangles as they will be scalable and not loose quality/have to be re-drawn.

-Biggest disadvantage is that it's quite browser specific...
+Biggest disadvantage is that not all browsers can draw SVGs...

 ### SVG W3Schools Try It Out SVG Sketch Pad ###